amperka/AmperkaCCS811/API.md

 ### `bool begin(TwoWire* wire = &Wire)`

 Initializes the given interface, prepares the board for communication.
 Returns `true` device is set up, otherwise `false`.
-The argument `wire` is an index of the TwoWire interface.
+The argument `wire` is a pointer to the TwoWire interface.
 If omitted, the connection starts on default hardware I²C.

 ### `void setDriveMode(DriveMode mode)`